Edit

 One side effect of interpolated string handlers is that a custom handler, including System.Runtime.CompilerServices.DefaultInterpolatedStringHandler, may not evaluate all the interpolation expressions within the interpolated string under all conditions.
 That means side effects of those expressions may not occur.

-Prior to C# 10, if an interpolated string has the type string, it's typically transformed into a String.Format method call.
-The compiler may replace String.Format with String.Concat if the analyzed behavior would be equivalent to concatenation.
+Before C# 10, if an interpolated string has the type string, it's typically transformed into a String.Format method call.
+The compiler can replace String.Format with String.Concat if the analyzed behavior would be equivalent to concatenation.

 If an interpolated string has the type IFormattable or FormattableString, the compiler generates a call to the FormattableStringFactory.Create method.